 Measure Code: RS-APL-RARC-V01-120601

+Review Deadline: 1/1/2019

 ENERGY STAR Clothes Dryer

 Description

 This measure relates to the installation of a residential clothes dryer meeting the ENERGY STAR criteria.
 ENERGY STAR qualified clothes dryers save energy through a combination of more efficient drying and reduced runtime of the drying cycle.
 More efficient drying is achieved through increased insulation, modifying operating conditions such as air flow and/or heat input rate, improving air circulation through better drum design or booster fans, and improving efficiency of motors.
 Reducing the runtime of dryers through automatic termination by temperature and moisture sensors is believed to have the greatest potential for reducing energy use in clothes dryers.
 ENERGY STAR provides criteria for both gas and electric clothes dryers.